kevinlu1211/CarND/Part5-Vehicle-Detection-And-Tracking/README.md

 The main issue that I faced in my implementation of this project wqas trying to find the correct scales and parameters used to produce the bounding boxes.
 As the majority of the predictive power of my model comes from the HOG features, if there are cases where the lane lines look like the HOG features of the car it would fail there, creating a lot of false positives.

 I believe that this pipeline could be made more robust by using Udacity's images which has the bounding boxes for cars, and using a CNN to detect, and predict the bounding boxes for the cars.
 Moreover, since the bounding boxes are not restricted to squares, I believe that NMS would work better.
-Here is a [paper about face alignment using Multi-Task CNNs](https://kpzhang93.github.io/MTCNN_face_detection_alignment/paper/spl.pdf)that I have been reading, and I believe that if I re-train the classification and bounding box regression layers of the network then I would be able to use to for the new and improved version of this pipeline.
+Here is a [paper about face alignment using Multi-Task CNNs](https://kpzhang93.github.io/MTCNN_face_detection_alignment/paper/spl.pdf) that I have been reading, and I believe that if I re-train the classification and bounding box regression layers of the network then I would be able to use to for the new and improved version of this pipeline.